Former 702 Breakfast Presenter| Maths and Science Wiz

 Paul has more than 15 years of information security experience with a significant part of that working with financial services.
 Highly technical background with proven experience in building relationships, scoping and delivering complex projects, and helping business stakeholders understand the benefits of a pragmatic security approach.
 He works with the largest enterprise customers at AWS to improve their security, risk, and compliance in the cloud.

-Professor Jill Slay is Optus Chair of Cyber Security at La Trobe University and Director of Cyber Resilience Initiatives for the Australian Computer Society.
+Director of Cyber Resilience Initiatives for the Australian Computer Society.

 She has established an international research reputation in cyber security (particularly Digital Forensics) and has worked in collaboration with many industrial partners.
 She was made a Member of the Order of Australia (AM) for service to the information technology industry through contributions in the areas of forensic computer science, security, protection of infrastructure and cyber-terrorism.